Urinary Tract Infection in Men

 Doctors treat urinary tract infections with a variety of antibiotics.
 The results of laboratory tests on your urine can help your doctor pick the best antibiotic for your infection.
-In general, most uncomplicated lower tract infections will be eliminated completely by seven to 10 days of treatment.
+In general, most uncomplicated lower tract infections will be eliminated completely by five to seven days of treatment.
 Once you finish taking the antibiotics, your doctor may ask for a repeat urine sample to check that bacteria are gone.
 If an upper tract infection or infection of the prostate is diagnosed, your doctor may prescribe antibiotics for three weeks or longer.

 Men with severe upper tract infections may require hospital treatment and antibiotics given through an intravenous catheter (in a vein).
 This is especially true when nausea, vomiting and fever increase the risk of dehydration and prevent the use of oral antibiotics.

 When To Call a Professional